synaptic-cleft/musescore-tutorial/README.md

 ![Loop](./pics/loop.png)

 ### Practice at different speeds
 Start slow and increase speed when your pitch and rhythm are solid.
-You can adjust the overall playback speed by opening the `Play Panel` under `View/Play Panel`.
+You can adjust the overall playback speed by opening the `Play Panel` in the `View` menu.
 The speed is adjusted percentually to the original playback speed.
 ![Adjust playback speed in Play Panel](./pics/playPanel.png)

 All in all, MuseScore is great to practice your part.
 It's easy to get started and there are many options to adjust the music.
 If you haven't done so already: Give it a try!